cyberark/conjur-service-broker-go/README.md

     cf set-env conjur-service-broker ENABLE_SPACE_IDENTITY [value]
     ```

 4.  **Start the Service Broker application**

     ```sh
     cf start conjur-service-broker
     ```

     > **NOTE:** When the Service Broker application is started, it runs a health
     > check that validates its connection to your Conjur instance.

 5.  **Register the Service Broker in Cloud Foundry**

     Use the same Basic Auth credentials specified in your environment variables:

     ```sh
     APP_URL="http://`cf app conjur-service-broker | grep -E -w 'urls:|routes:' | awk '{print $2}'`"
     cf create-service-broker conjur-service-broker "[username value]" "[password value]" $APP_URL
     ```

 6.  **List the Conjust service in the marketplace for all Orgs and Spaces**

-    ```
+    ```sh
     cf enable-service-access cyberark-conjur
     ```